How to Catch Environment Variable Errors Early

 RATE_LIMIT=1000

-• JWT_SECRET is too weak for production use
+• JWT_SECRET?
+Way too weak for production

 Why Traditional Approaches Fall Short